shirish93/shirish93.github.io/_ideas/2024-03-15-rural-residential-tourism.md

 ---
-layout: post
-title: Turning abandoned houses in rural Nepal into bed‑and‑breakfasts
 author: shirish
 categories:
 - innovation
 - research
 - ideas
 - Kathmandu
+last_modified_at: '2026-08-04'
+layout: post
+title: Turning abandoned houses in rural Nepal into bed‑and‑breakfasts
 ---

 Can we restore abandoned village houses, equip them with basic services (water, electricity, simple furnishings) and let long‑term tourists stay in them.
 The guests would stay weeks to months, paying a modest rent, and hire available local manpower.